Join Our Team | Columbia County Sanctuary Movement

 • Provide the support and program development needed to host a Justice Corps Fellowship in the near future

-• Create legal service systems and track program metrics
+• Administer legal service systems and track program metrics

 • Work with grant manager on accurate legal service grant applications